g-andrade/locus/README.md

     starting the database
 -   A `Subscriber` can be either a module implementing the `locus_event_subscriber` behaviour or an arbitrary `pid()`
--   The format and content of reported events can be consulted on the function reference at the end of this page; most key steps in the loader pipeline are reported (download started, download succeeded, download failed, caching succeeded, loading failed, etc.)
+-   The format and content of reported events can be consulted in detail on the `locus_event_subscriber` module documentation; most key steps in the loader pipeline are reported (download started, download succeeded, download failed, caching succeeded, loading failed, etc.)

 #### Alternatives (Erlang)